milayang1014/test2025/README.md

 # About
-This is a test project
+This is a test projec

+## script
+ - hw.py this script prints out 'hello world'